-MTH-050 Basic Algebra I
+MTH-050 Basic Algebra

 This course is designed for students who have had no instruction in algebra or who need a review.
-Students learn to solve linear and quadratic equations, to multiply and factor polynomials, to graph linear equations and to solve systems of linear equations.
-Prerequisite: Grade of "NB" or "NA" in MTH 040 or MTH 045 or equivalent or satisfactory score on the Mathematics Placement Assessment.
+Students learn to solve linear equations and inequalities; to multiply and factor polynomials; and to graph linear equations.
+Prerequisite: Grade of "NB" or "better in MTH 040 or satisfactory score on the Mathematics Placement Assessment.